Importance of long-ranged electron-electron interactions for the magnetic phase diagram of twisted bilayer graphene: Introduction

 Importantly, Hubbard models only capture short-ranged electron-electron interactions~\footnote{Note that Hubbard models using a basis of flat-band Wannier functions account for some long-ranged interactions because of the large size of the Wannier orbitals~\cite{MLWO,SMLWF,PHD_1}}.
 It is well known, however, that long-ranged interactions play an important role in tBLG.
 Using Hartree theory, several groups~\cite{EE,Cea2019,Rademaker2019,PHD_4,Bascones2020} demonstrated that long-ranged interactions result in significant changes of the electronic structure which depend sensitively on doping and twist angle.
 In particular, Hartree interactions result in a flattening of the doped bands (in addition to the band flattening induced by twisting)~\cite{GBWT,MBTBLG,LDE,NSCS}.
 This interaction-induced band flattening explains the Fermi level pinning that was observed in several recent scanning tunnelling spectroscopy measurements~\cite{NAT_SS,NAT_MEI}.

 Therefore, accurate models of tBLG should capture both short-ranged and long-ranged electron-electron interactions.
 To achieve this, several groups used Hartree-Fock calculations based on a continuum model of the electronic structure~\cite{SCHFC,Bultinck2020,Liu2019,Zhang2020,Cea2020}.
 While these calculations have yielded many useful insights, they do not capture atomic-scale interactions (such as onsite interactions within carbon $p_z$-orbitals) and often only include a few bands near the Fermi level with the effect of all other bands being described by an effective dielectric constant.
-Few groups have attempted to capture the interplay of long-ranged and short-ranged interactions using atomistic calculations: Gonz\'alez and Stauber~\cite{Stauber2020} studied the properties of tBLG in different dielectric environments using atomistic Hartree-Fock theory, and Sboychakov \textit{et al.}~\cite{Sboychakov2019} developed an atomistic Hubbard model with long-ranged electron-electron interactions.
-These studies investigated the properties of tBLG at a single twist angle focusing on the undoped system and did not study in detail the doping dependence and twist-angle dependence of the interplay of long-ranged and short-range interactions.
+Few groups have attempted to capture the interplay of long-ranged and short-ranged interactions using atomistic calculations: Gonz\'alez and Stauber~\cite{Stauber2020} studied the properties of tBLG in different dielectric environments using atomistic Hartree-Fock theory, and Sboychakov \textit{et al.}~\cite{Sboychakov2019,Sboychakov2020} developed an atomistic Hubbard model with electron-electron interactions beyond the atomistic Hubbard interactions.
+These studies investigated the properties of tBLG at a single twist angle, and therefore, did not study in detail the doping and twist-angle dependence of the interplay of long-ranged and short-range interactions.

 In this paper, we calculate the magnetic phase diagram of tBLG as function of twist angle and doping using an atomistic Hartree theory with additional Hubbard interactions.
 Specifically, we calculate the interacting spin susceptibility and determine the critical value of the Hubbard $U$ parameter that is required to induce a magnetic instability.
 Our calculations predict magnetic instabilities over a relatively large twist angle window ranging from $0.96\degree$ to $1.16\degree$.
 Near the magic angle, the magnetic ordering is mostly anti-ferromagnetic, while at other twist angles ferromagnetism dominates.
 When Hartree interactions are neglected, a qualitatively different phase diagram with a much smaller critical twist angle window is found.
 Finally, we compare our findings with available experimental data and overall find good agreement.